Turning Point wants to revolutionize how Republicans turn out voters. Some are skeptical

 ‘Just download the app'

-''We now are an official arm of the Trump campaign,'' Turning Point operative Luke Malace told the members of the Monroe County Republican Party in Michigan earlier this year while urging the group to become a paying ''client" of the company that made the Turning Point app.
+''We now are an official arm of the Trump campaign,'' Turning Point operative Luke Malace told the members of the Monroe County Republican Party in Michigan earlier this year while urging the group to become a paying ''client.''

-Martinez, at the June event, told attendees concerned about helping Republicans win that the best way to help was to use the app.

-''Sir, just download the app – and everybody in here, too, download the app,'' said Martinez, a Turning Point official.

 The app was designed by Superfeed, a company with direct ties to Turning Point's leaders.
 Tyler Bowyer, Turning Point's chief operating officer, sits on the company's board and was formerly the company's chairman, business filings show.
 Kirk's mother-in-law also serves on Superfeed's board.